What is Pupil Premium?

 We are also very keen to ensure the involvement of all stakeholders, including parents, as we are aware that our school cannot effectively close learning gaps in isolation.
 We are determined to engage with families in supporting them and providing the necessary environment from which children can grow and develop.

 As a school that is ambitious for all, our provision for disadvantaged children must be of the highest quality.
-At the forefront of that effort must be outstanding classroom teaching and learning, without which few disadvantaged children would succeed.
-We therefore firmly believe, as a necessity, that our provision to our disadvantaged children must be first and foremost a whole school approach and provision.
+At the forefront of that effort must be our classroom teaching and learning, without which few disadvantaged children would succeed.
+We therefore firmly believe, as a necessity, that our provision for our disadvantaged children must be first and foremost a whole school approach.
 Our high-quality teaching offer is dedicated to ensuring every child in the class has not only the opportunity, but the expectation to achieve highly and experience success.

 How does it work?

 Southfield Park Primary School receives funding for each disadvantaged pupil and uses the funding flexibly, in the best interests of each eligible pupil.
-Leaders draw upon an evidence-based approach to apply a ‘tiered’ approach to delivering their Pupil Premium Strategy.
+Leaders draw upon an evidence-informed approaches to apply a ‘tiered’ approach to delivering our Pupil Premium Strategy.